Recently updated on February 3rd, 2023 at 06:08 am

-Continuing from the last blog, here is-why a waiting period [ which is imposed mandatorily by few state laws] is not only unnecessary but is harmful to women to access abortive services as well.
+Continuing from the last blog, here is why a waiting period [ which is imposed mandatorily by a few state laws] is not only unnecessary but is harmful to women to access abortive services as well.

 The harm in mandatorily requiring more than one trip to the healthcare setting

 While many states don’t impose this, some have an in-person meeting requirement.
 This means that the women having abortions – by MTP Kit or by surgery, have to make numerous trips to the hospital.
 Women who have to take more trips to a clinic may face higher costs, complicated logistics, and delays in care.

 Due to such laws that enforce medically needless trips to the clinic, women face various troubles.
 These problems include encountering logistical challenges, expenses of childcare, travel, lodging expense [ if the clinic is not closed], etc. Therefore, these costs may especially act as a barrier to low-income women.
 Ironically, these low-income women are the group that experiences the highest rate of unplanned/ unwanted pregnancies.

 The added difficulties of logistics and prices can lead to a delay in obtaining access to medical attention.
 In fact, 3 in 5 patients surveyed experienced delay and reported the time it took to gather funds and make arrangements contributed to the delay.

 Meanwhile, recent research in Utah’s in-person counseling law found that there is a 72- hours waiting period.
 Which on average meant 8 days between counseling and procedure for women who sought pregnancy termination.

 Because of long waiting periods and other obstructions, many women buy abortion pill online for quicker access and cheaper treatment.

 Waiting periods also result in a delay in obtaining medical attention.
 This can cause an issue as both the risk and cost of an abortion increases as the gestation period increases.